Call for Submissions for Neurodiversity zine series

 Neurodiversity now occupies a similar place in the public consciousness at this moment as gay rights did in the 1970s: no one understands it and The Borg demand our assimilation!

 Your Neurodiverse Friend features advice and explanatory narrative about the neurodiverse experience for the less divergent so we can be seen as real, whole people.
 If you are neurodiverse, you should contribute to the next issues!
-The theme for issue #4 is Co-occuring conditions, with a deadline of December 1, 2019.
+The theme for issue #5 is At the Doctor’s Office, with a deadline of August 1, 2020.
+The theme for issue #6 is Gender and the deadline is February 1, 2021.
 We want your personal narrative, origin story, misconceptions you’ve faced, how people could better interact/collaborate/interface with you, and aspirations of how you would like the movement to grow that can serve as a narrative for NTs understanding our people’s experiences.
-500-2,000 words.
+500-2,000 words is a good guideline.

 email submissions/questions to joe at microcosmpublishing daht com